Craigslist founder, Facebook's ex-security chief team up over 2020 online fears

-SAN FRANCISCO (Reuters) - The project by Facebook Inc (FB.O) former chief security officer Alex Stamos to battle online abuses has received $5 million from Craigslist founder Craig Newmark, the Stanford Internet Observatory said this week.
+SAN FRANCISCO (Reuters) - The project by Facebook Inc former chief security officer Alex Stamos to battle online abuses has received $5 million from Craigslist founder Craig Newmark, the Stanford Internet Observatory said this week.

 Stamos, in an interview with Reuters, said pressures on Facebook to protect user privacy are making it harder to see and combat misuses on the platform, such as disinformation and election interference.